-The RTK Base Station is the fixed point to which the computed coordinates for Rovers are referenced.
-If the Base Station is moving this will cause apparent movement of all Rovers that have an RTK Data Link from the Base Station.
+The RTK Base Station is the fixed point to which the computed coordinates for rovers are referenced.
+If the Base Station is moving this will cause apparent movement of all rovers in the monitoring environment.
 It is critical to ensure there is reliable power and communications for the Base Station.
-If the Base Station goes offline, all Rovers will be unable to compute positions.
+If the Base Station goes offline, all rovers will be unable to compute positions.